1.4.35 Self Harm

 SCOPE OF THIS CHAPTER

-This guidance has been written to help practitioners support young people who have self harmed, who or who may be at risk of self harming.
+This guidance has been written to help practitioners support young people who have self-harmed, or who may be at risk of self-harming.
 It explains some of the ways in which young people may harm themselves and the reasons why they do this.
-It contains useful advice on how to respond to a young person who has self harmed, as well as links to local and national sources of support and specialist advice / interventions.
+It contains useful advice on how to respond to a young person who has self-harmed, as well as links to local and national sources of support and specialist advice / interventions.

 RELATED CHAPTER